Ricks-Lab/benchMT/README.md

 * SETI MB apps are now run without a shell, using shlex to parse args for the subprocess command.
 * Implemented *--force_ref* option to force generation of reference results, even if they already exist.
 * Implemented job execution with time command.
 Time relevant data is written to summary and psv files.
 * Added job execution error checking.
-Bad exit status will result in updated error fields in summary and psv files, but error still not be indicated in status display.
+Bad exit status will result in updated error fields in summary/psv files and status display.

 ## New in Previous Release  -  v1.2.0
 * Fixed a problem with the when lock_file was created and checked.
 Now placed before slot initialization.